Rajeshkumarachari/codeconnect/homework.md

 - Connect your application to the Database "Connection-url"/devTinder
 - Call the connectDB function and connect to database before starting application on 7777
 - Create a userSchema & user Model
-- Create POST /signup API to add data to database
+- Create POST /sign-up API to add data to database
 - Push some documents using API calls from postman
 - Error Handling using try , catch

 - JS object vs JSON (difference)
 - Add the express.json middleware to your app
-- Make your signup API dynamic to receive data from the end user
+- Make your sign-up API dynamic to receive data from the end user

-- User.findOne with dupli cate email ids, which object returned
+- User.findOne with duplicate email ids, which object returned
 - API- Get user by email
 - API - Feed API - GET /feed - get all the users from the database
 - API - Get user by ID